AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 #### 2.2.5 Memory Management

 DESPOT requires the creation of many State objects during the search.
-The creation and destruction of these objects are expensive, so they are done using the Allocate, Copy, and Free functions to allow users to provide their own memory management mechanisms to make these operations less expensive.
+The creation and destruction of these objects are expensive, so they are done using the `Allocate`, `Copy`, and `Free` functions to allow users to provide their own memory management mechanisms to make these operations less expensive.
 We provide a solution based on the memory management technique in David Silver's implementation of the POMCP algorithm.
 The idea is to create new State objects in chunks (instead of one at a time), and put objects in a free list for recycling when they are no longer needed (instead of deleting them).
 The following code serves as a template of how this can be done.
 We have implemented the memory management class.
 To use it the user only needs to implement the following three functions.

 ##### Listing 15.
 Memory management functions for SimpleRockSample.
 ``` c++